-Requests for spectrum certification of new trunked land mobile systems shall contain the following information:
+Requests for certification of spectrum support of trunked land mobile systems must contain all the required data for a mobile systems and the following information for each repeater site:

+a.
+The number of channels (frequency pairs) required,

+b.
+The number of users planned, and

+c.
+If the channel loading is less than 100 users per channel, provide justification for the number of channels requested.

-- a.
-Operating Location: Provide the city (or other geographic subdivision) and state. - b.
-Equipment Identification: Provide the manufacturer and model number/name of the equipment. - c.
-Docket Number of Previous Certification: Provide the SPS docket number of the NTIA Certification of Spectrum Support for the equipment.
-(Agencies may obtain this information from the SPS Secretary, who maintains a list of approved trunking systems and associated docket numbers.)
-If the equipment has not received NTIA Certification of Spectrum Support, provide the equipment characteristics identified in Section 10.8.6 using the EL-CID tool. - d.
+- d.
+Operating Location: Provide the city (or other geographic subdivision) and state. - e.
+Equipment Identification: Provide the manufacturer and model number/name of the equipment.

+f.
+Docket Number of Previous Certification: Provide the SPS docket number of the NTIA Certification of g.
 System Overview: Provide a line diagram representing the system configuration and method of connecting multiple sites.
-Specify if dispatcher uses phone lines or RF to connect to the base/repeater stations. - e.
+Specify if dispatcher uses phone lines or RF to connect to the base/repeater stations.

+Spectrum Support for the equipment.
+If the equipment has not received NTIA Certification of Spectrum Support, provide the equipment characteristics identified in Section 10.8.6 using the EL-CID tool.

+- h.
 Coverage Information.
-Provide the following for each repeater site: - (1) Geographical Coordinates: (in degrees, minutes, and seconds) - (2) Site Elevation: (in meters above mean sea level) - (3) Antenna Height: (in meters above site elevation) - (4) Antenna Gain: (in dBi) - (5) Transmitter Power: (in watts) - (6) Radius of Operation: (in kilometers); or Geographical Plot of Required Coverage Area - f.
-Frequency Requirements: - (1) Frequency Band - (2) Number of Frequencies Required - g.
-Total Number of Users - h.
-Target Date for System Activation - i.
-Frequency Assignments to Be Replaced by this System: - (1) Assignments to Be Relinquished: Provide the existing Assigned Frequencies, Agency Serial Numbers, and Expected Relinquishment Date. - (2) Assignments to Be Used by the Trunked System: For each existing frequency assignment that will be incorporated into the trunked system, provide the existing Assigned Frequencies and Agency Serial Numbers. - j Estimated Initial Cost of the System - k.
-Separate System Justification: For trunked land mobile systems that are within 30 km of an existing or planned trunked land mobile system authorized by NTIA, provide the information required under Section 8.2.48A. - 1.
-National Security Emergency and Preparedness Function: A statement as to whether the proposed system, if it becomes operational, will support a NSEP function and require review in accordance with Section 10.1.4 of this Chapter.
+Provide the following for each repeater site:

+- 1) Geographical Coordinates: (in degrees, minutes, and seconds)

+- 2) Site Elevation: (in meters above mean sea level)

+- 3) Antenna Height: (in meters above site elevation)

+- 4) Antenna Gain: (in dBi)

+- 5) Transmitter Power: (in watts)

+- 6) Radius of Operation: (in kilometers); or Geographical Plot of Required Coverage Area

+- i.
+Frequency Requirements:

+- 1) Frequency Band

+- 2) Number of Frequencies Required

+- j.
+Total Number of Users

+- k.
+Target Date for System Activation

+- 1. Frequency Assignments to Be Replaced by this System:

+1) Assignments to Be Relinquished: Provide the existing Assigned Frequencies, Agency Serial Numbers, and Expected Relinquishment Date.

+2) Assignments to Be Used by the Trunked System: For each existing frequency assignment that will be incorporated into the trunked system, provide the existing Assigned Frequencies and Agency Serial Numbers.

+m.
+Estimated Initial Cost of the System

+n.
+Separate System Justification: For trunked land mobile systems that are within 30 km of an existing or planned trunked land mobile system authorized by NTIA, provide the information required under Section 8.2.48A.

+o.
+National Security Emergency and Preparedness Function: A statement as to whether the proposed system, if it becomes operational, will support an NSEP function and require review in accordance with Section 10.1.4 of this Chapter.